cookiebaits/rsvoicebox/README.md

 3. Go to your repository's **Settings** > **Pages**.
 4. Under the **Build and deployment** section, select **Deploy from a branch**.
 5. Choose the `main` branch and `/ (root)` folder, then click **Save**.
-6. Wait a minute or two, and GitHub will provide you with a live URL to access Ruinscams Voice Clone!
+6. Wait a minute or two, and GitHub will provide you with a live URL!
+7. **Update this README:** Replace `https://<your-username>.github.io/<repository-name>/` at the top of this file with your newly generated GitHub Pages link.

 ## 📖 How to Use